juancarlosjr97/university-peer-evaluation-automation/README.md

 It is recommend to read the entirely document before proceeding with the setup.

+### Prerequisite

+We need to have access to a Google account with Google Drive enabled

 ### Part 1.
 Google Cloud Platform (GCP)

 1. Go to https://console.developers.google.com/ and create a project